kyopark2014/aws-robomaker/README.md

 Rvis is a 3D Visulizer for the ROS framework.
 It provides information on the robot state and world around it (virtual or real).

+### Rqt

+Rqt is an extensible dashboard framework that implements the various GUI tools and dashboards in the form of plugins for your robot applications.

 ## Workshop

 [Building Cloud Connected Robots](https://catalog.us-east-1.prod.workshops.aws/workshops/fa208b8e-83d6-4cc1-8356-bfa5b6184fae/en-US)